By Katy B. Olson

 Ward herself is putting her money where her mouth is.
 This year, she began personally investing between $5,000 to $10,000 into black design businesses.
 “The first recipient is a designer based in Austin, Texas,” she says.
 “We’ve been working together for a little over six months.
 I noticed, when she finished the planning, that she had zero access to capital.
 Without access to capital, how could she even try?
 It’s a huge risk, but I’m interested to know if, by removing some of the financial barriers, we will have stronger black design firms.”

 Programs, Parties, Panels

 The organization hosts book signings, educational events and business development programs with regional and national partners.
-Among this year’s highlights: an HGTV-sponsored conference held earlier this month; an upcoming party at ADAC celebrating Milling Road’s Darryl Carter collection on April 26; and the annual bIDN conference this summer, which will focus on a theme of education and empowerment.
+Among this year’s highlights: an HGTV-sponsored conference held earlier this month and the annual bIDN conference this summer, which will focus on a theme of education and empowerment.